 Individual giving remains the top giving source for philanthropy in the US.
 However, obtaining and developing donors continues to challenge every sector, especially arts and culture.
-With shifts such as the Great Wealth Transfer and the younger donor generation’s differing priorities, learning how to engage the next generation of museum supporters is vital to fundraising success.
+With shifts such as the Great Wealth Transfer and the younger donor generation’s differing priorities, learning how to energize and engage the next generation of museum supporters is vital to fundraising success.

 Individual Giving Remains Strong